-Recently, I wrote a blogpost titled The Government should pay entrepreneurs salaries to save the economy.
+Recently, I wrote a blogpost titled The Government should pay entrepreneurs a very low salary to save the economy.
 I wasn’t saying that this plan is 100% correct, but it seemed logical to me, so I wanted to put it out there to see what people think about it.
 At least I had some support from a Stanford Researcher and an Ex Venture Capitalist and BCG Consultant.

 What do you do when that happens?